Do US Citizens Living Abroad Have to File US Taxes?

-The tax treaties that the US has with around 60 other countries don’t prevent the overwhelming majority of US citizens living abroad from having to file US taxes.
-The main exceptions to this are (depending on each treaty) are students, teachers, Americans working in research or development.
+The tax treaties that the US has with around 60 other countries don’t prevent US citizens living abroad from having to file US taxes.
+Some tax treaties contain provisions that (depending on each treaty) benefit students, teachers, Americans working in research or development.
+If so, these provisions must be claimed when the expat files on Form 8833.
 Instead, the treaties identify what types of income should be taxed first by each country.

 What about double taxation?

-The fact that Americans living abroad have to file US taxes and many also have to file foreign taxes in their country of residence means many will face double taxation.
+The fact that Americans living abroad have to file US taxes and may also have to file foreign taxes in their country of residence means many will face a risk of double taxation.

-To alleviate this risk, Americans abroad can claim certain IRS provision when they file.
-The most common IRS provisions to prevent double taxation are the Foreign Earned Income Exclusion, which expats can claim on IRS Form 2555 and which allows them to exclude the first around $100,000 of their earned income from US taxation, and the Foreign Tax Credit, which allows Americans who pay foreign taxes to claim US tax credits up to the same dollar equivalent value as the foreign taxes that they’ve paid on the same income.
-Expats can claim the Foreign Tax Credit on Form 1116.
+To alleviate this risk, Americans abroad can claim certain IRS provisions when they file.
+The Foreign Earned Income Exclusion, which expats can claim on IRS Form 2555, allows them to exclude the first around $100,000 of their earned income from US taxation.
+Another provision called the Foreign Tax Credit meanwhile allows Americans who pay foreign taxes to claim US tax credits up to the same equivalent dollar value as the foreign taxes that they’ve paid on the same income.
+Expats can claim the Foreign Tax Credit on IRS Form 1116.

 “If you are a U.S. citizen or resident alien, the rules for filing income, estate, and gift tax returns and paying estimated tax are generally the same whether you are in the United States or abroad.” – the IRS

 What happens if US citizens living aboard don’t file?